 Don’t be surprised if you find you sleep more soundly as your blood glucose decreases because your body is not working so hard to process excess energy overnight.

 On the flip side, it’s also good not to be too hungry when you go to bed.
-If you find you wake up through the night because you are hungry, you may need to eat something a bit closer to bedtime.
+If you find you wake up through the night because you are hungry, you may need to eat something a bit closer to bedtime or make your dinner a little larger.
 A little carbohydrate at your last meal may be beneficial to raise glucose into the normal range to ensure your body doesn’t think it’s starving overnight.

 Your body prioritises burning off alcohol, which can keep your metabolic rate elevated.
 So, try to avoid too much alcohol later at night.
-Similarly, protein requires a lot of energy to metabolise, so it’s ideal if you don’t try to consume all your daily protein intake just before bed.
+Similarly, protein requires a lot of energy to metabolise, so it’s ideal if you don’t try to consume all your daily protein too close to bed.
 In contrast, carbs and fat are metabolised more easily (i.e., they have a lower Dietary Induced Thermogenesis) and thus will give you a better chance at a sound sleep.

 7.13 How Much Should My Blood Glucose Rise After a Meal?